Jamaica national bobsleigh team: Modern day

-Jamaica qualified for the 2014 Winter Olympic Games, lacked funding; however, within two days, the cryptocurrency Dogecoin community raised on the team's behalf $30,000 of the approximately $40,000.
+Jamaica qualified for the 2014 Winter Olympic Games, but lacked funding; however, within two days, the cryptocurrency Dogecoin community raised on the team's behalf $30,000 of the approximately $40,000.
 An online campaign was set up, seeking to raise an additional $80,000 through the crowdfunding platform Tilt.
 The campaign closed on 22 January 2014; it surpassed the target goal, having collected $129,687.

 Following the 2014 Winter Olympic Games, Todd Hays, former Olympic medalist and former coach of the Dutch and United States bobsleigh teams, was appointed head coach and technical director of the Jamaican team.
 However, he had to leave his role after one season due to a lack of funds to pay his salary, although he continued to work with the team in an unofficial capacity.
 Ahead of the 2018 Winter Olympic Games in Pyeongchang, South Korea, the Jamaican Bobsleigh Federation invested significantly in the team, buying a new sled for the women's crew of Jazmine Fenlator-Victorian and Carrie Russell, and filling a number of coaching positions, with former British, Dutch and Brazilian coach Jo Manning becoming High-Performance Director, former Olympic and World Champion Sandra Kiriasis joining as driving coach and Dudley Stokes being appointed as coach responsible for performance, mental preparation and general logistics.
 In January 2018, the Jamaica women's team qualified for the 2018 Winter Olympic Games.
 However the men's team missed out on Olympic qualification by one position in the world rankings.
 Days ahead of the start of bobsleigh training at the Games, Kiriasis parted ways with the Jamaica Bobsleigh Federation after she was told she would be demoted from her position as driver coach to the role of track and performance analyst.
 On 21 February, Fenlator-Victorian and Russell finished 19th in the two-woman Olympic bobsleigh event.
+At the 2026 Winter Olympic Games in Milan and Cortina d'Ampezzo in Italy, the Jamaican team consisted of a four-man team, a two man team, and a women's monobob.
+The two-man team, consisting of Junior Harris and Shane Pitter, came in 22nd out of 25 teams.
+Mica Moore came 14th out of 25 in the women's monobob event.